Berkeley Pit: Pollution, toxicity, and cleanup

+Water

+The Berkeley Pit is a low spot and acts like a sump for contaminated water.
+For this reason, it is currently an active part of the remedy for this operable unit.
+A pilot water treatment project was initiated in 2019.
+It began treating and releasing Berkeley Pit water into Silver Bow Creek at the confluence with Blacktail Creek.
+This was done to protect the local groundwater from eventually becoming contaminated by rising pit water.
+The plant cost $19 million and was designed to treat ten million gallons of water per day.

+Waterfowl

-In 1995, a flock of migrating geese landed in the Berkeley Pit and died.
-A total of 342 carcasses were recovered.
-ARCO, the custodian of the pit, denied that the toxic water caused the death of the geese, attributing the deaths to an acute aspergillosis infection that may have been caused by a grain fungus, as substantiated by Colorado State University necropsy findings.
+In 1996, 342 snow geese carcasses were recovered from the pit by researchers performing water quality testing.
+ARCO, the custodian of the pit, denied that the toxic water caused the death of the geese, attributing the deaths to an acute aspergillosis infection that may have been caused by a grain fungus, as substantiated by necropsy findings from Colorado State University.
 These findings were disputed by the State of Montana on the basis of its own lab tests.
-Necropsies showed their insides were lined with burns and festering sores from exposure to high concentrations of copper, cadmium, and arsenic.
-(Levels of copper are high enough that Montana Resources has mined copper directly from the water.)
+Necropsies showed their esophagi were lined with burns and sores from exposure to acidic metalliferous water.
+As a result, waterfowl protection efforts were initiated.

-On November 28, 2016, several thousand snow geese died after a large flock landed in the pit's water to avoid a snowstorm.
-Immediately after the event, officials made efforts to scare birds away and prevent more from landing in the area.
-An official report issued in 2017 by the U.S. Fish and Wildlife Service found that the 3,000 to 4,000 snow geese that died at the Berkeley Pit were killed by exposure to sulfuric acid and heavy metals.
+On November 28, 2016, upwards of 60,000 snow geese landed in the pit during inclement weather.
+Once discovered, officials made efforts to haze the birds off of the pit's water and prevent more from landing in the area.
+Three to four thousand of the geese died.
+An official report issued in 2017 by the U.S. Fish and Wildlife Service found that the dead geese succumbed due to drinking the acidic metalliferous water.

-The Berkeley Pit started utilizing Phoenix Wailers, which have been effective in deterring birds from landing at or staying in Berkeley Pit for an extended period of time.
-(A Wailer is a machine that causes birds to move away from airport runways and helipads, using high fidelity natural sounds such as distress calls, alarm calls and cries of predators.)
-Studies have shown that the Wailers have been effective in limiting bird deaths in most cases, but they have not worked as well when faced with a large number of birds.
-Staff also use firearms to scare away birds during spring migration seasons.

-Construction began on a treatment plant at the Berkeley Pit in 2018, to treat water in the Pit before it would contaminate local groundwater.
-The treatment facility will be able to treat ten million gallons of water per day.
-Construction of the $19 million facility was completed in August 2019 and the first discharge of treated water into a local creek happened in October 2019.
+After this event, Atlantic Richfield (AR) and Montana Resources (MR) further enhanced the waterfowl protection efforts which had been in place since 1996.
+A new Waterfowl Protection Plan was developed and allowed for adaptive management, testing, and incorporation new tools and techniques.
+Deterrents such as Phoenix Wailers, a type of noise machine, and propane cannons that mimic gunshots are placed around the rim of the pit to keep birds from landing.
+When waterfowl do land on the surface of the pit, personnel use firearms, hand-held lasers, and unmanned craft to haze them.